By Mike Bennighof, PhD

 together, resulting in several murders.
 The marines spent

 several months in POW camps in the Philippines before returning

 San Marco marines make an appearance in our Island

 of Death game, as six independent companies in the initial

 Italian assault force.
+In Fortress Malta they receive a needed upgrade to better reflect their elite status.
 With special landing abilities, as

 well as good morale, they are a key to the Axis player's planning.

 Click here to order Fortress Malta!